-Authorisations approved for sites with a requirement for regular ongoing operation of models weighing more than 7.5Kg will be submitted to the CAA for inclusion within the Aeronautical Information Publication.
+Authorisations approved for sites with a requirement for regular ongoing operation of models weighing between 7.5Kg and 25kg will be submitted to the CAA for inclusion within the Aeronautical Information Publication.
 However, until the site is permanently notified in the Aeronautical Information Publication (AIP), a NOTAM must be in place whenever aircraft exceeding 7.5Kg are being operated above 400ft.
 Even when notified in the AIP, a NOTAM may still be raised to cover periods of intense activity to increase the visibility of the site to other airspace users.
 See https://handbook.bmfa.uk/annex-a/submitting-a-notam

 Notes on completing this form: